shughr/spacers/skills.md

 __Suggested Help__: Computers, Helm
  __Beginners Luck__: Will
  __Suggested help for Artillerist__: Artillerist, Technician*
 __Beginner's luck for Artillerist__: Health
->which suggested help and BL do we keep?
 #### Artillerist Factors
  _Size of Target_: Of a class above, of the same class, of a lesser class